nymea/nymea-wiki/Home.md

 `sudo apt-get upgrade`

 For this application we need the _wiringPi_ lib from [wiringPi](http://wiringpi.com/download-and-install/).
 To install this lib we have to do following commands:

+To setup the Qt 5 on RPi follow this [guide](http://www.ics.com/blog/building-qt-5-raspberry-pi#.Ulcn1pyPlv9)